syncfusion-content/blazor-docs/blazor/rating/appearance.md

 ### Changing rating symbol border color

-You can change the rating item border color in Blazor Rating component, you can use the `CssClass` property and set the `text-stroke` CSS property of `.e-rating-icon` to your desired border color.
+You can change the rating icon border color in Blazor Rating component, you can use the `CssClass` property and set the `text-stroke` CSS property of `.e-rating-icon` to your desired border color.

 ```cshtml